HeardLibrary/digital-scholarship/code/iiif/collections/README.md

 ### Data file

-The [data file](manifest_data.csv) is a REQIRED CSV file that contains information about the manifests that will be included in the collection.
+The [data file](manifest_data.csv) is a REQUIRED CSV file that contains information about the manifests that will be included in the collection.
 There MUST be at least one row in the table.
 The columns in the file are:

 | column | information provided by value |
 | ------ | ----- |